How to Watch FS1 and FS2 Online Without Cable

 fuboTV has 4K Streaming on FS1 and FOX

-During the World Cup in July, fuboTV became the first streaming service to launch 4K HDR.
-They followed up in August with a MLB matchup between the Yankees and the Red Sox.
+fuboTV became the first streaming service to launch 4K HDR.
+The service has live streamed major MLB matchups like one between the Yankees and the Red Sox.

-fuboTV also aired the National League Championship Series in 4K on FS1 and FOX.
+The National League Championship Series was lived streamed in 4K on FS1 and FOX.
 So far, 4K streaming on fuboTV is for select events.

 I subscribed to fuboTV for quite a while, and I’ve really liked its mobile app for Android.
 You can read my review of fuboTV.

 Fubo works on Roku, Apple TV, Amazon Fire TV, and Android TV devices like NVIDIA Shield and Mi Box.
 You can also watch on a PC or smartphone.